How to Size Water Pipes

 The pressure results at each component in the design are shown in the table below:

 The pressure at the fixture is 95.74kPa (13.9psi), which is 4.26kPa (0.6psi) below the required minimum pressure (100kPa / 14.5psi).

 A simple fix here would be to add a pump with at least 4.26kPa (0.6psi) of additional pressure.

 However, that may not necessarily be the best result for the client due to the space, cost, and energy that is associated with adding a pump to the design.

 Option 2 – Size the Pipes Based on a Maximum Pressure Drop

-We can look to increase the pipe sizes so there is less pressure drop.
+From a Mains Water Pipe Size Calculator, we can look to increase the pipe sizes so there is less pressure drop.